A Masters Loan is now available to help you pay for your master's course. You can apply for a loan of up to £11,836 at www.gov.uk/masters-loan.

 What it coversYou can apply for a loan of up to £11,836 (2022/23 amount) as a contribution towards your course and living costs.

 Who can apply

-- you have to be studying a taught or research Master’s course,
+- Be studying a taught or research master’s course,

-- you have to be under 60 at the start of the first academic year of your course, and
+- Be under 60-years-old at the start of the first academic year of your course, and

-*The Governments of Scotland, Wales and Northern Ireland have introduced Postgraduate Loans for UK students who are normally resident in Scotland, Wales and Northern Ireland.
-Applications are expected to open online in June 2017 and loans can be granted to study at any UK university (except Scotland - loan eligibility for students studying outside Scotland are limited to those courses that are not offered at a Scottish University).
+*The Governments of Northern Ireland, Scotland and Wales have introduced Postgraduate Loans for UK students who are normally resident in Northern Ireland (tuition fee only), Scotland and Wales.
+Applications are now open and loans can be granted to study at any UK university (except Scotland - loan eligibility for students studying outside Scotland are limited to those full-time courses that are not offered at a Scottish University).